-After 1,000 km (600 mi) of operation, be sure to replace the engine oil and clean the oil filter element and oil strainer.
+After 1,000 km (600 mi) of operation, be sure to replace the engine oil and oil filter element.

-4 1,000 km (600 mr) and beyond:

-Avoid prolonged full-throttle operation
+4 1,000 km (600 mi) and beyond Avoid prolonged full throttle operation -- Vary speeds occasionally.

-Vary speed occasionally

 If any engine trouble should occur during the break-in period, consult a Yamaha dealer immediately.